Ghands/HAOFL/README.md

 2. The input of BERT integrated model with "analysis" mode in DPL is too long, which exceeds 512.

-Among all methods, we recommand the approach "text filter" method with "encoder", which not only runs faster, but also performs better.
+Among all methods, we recommend the approach "text filter" method with "encoder", which not only runs faster but also performs better.